Cyclist Dragged 150 Feet in Road Rage Incident

 Regardless of who is to blame, we find it irresponsible and cruel that the driver involved in this incident did not have the decency to stay after inflicting such serious injuries.
 We hope that Kevin recovers quickly from this hit and run accident, and that his family and friends can get past the shock of what has happened to their loved one.
 We hope that the driver in question will be found and face the consequences of their actions.

-Shulman DuBois LLC represents victims with injuries resulting from accidents.
+DuBois Law Group represents victims with injuries resulting from accidents.
 Our clients deserve representation with our experience, sensitivity and tenacity.
 Should an unfortunate episode find you or someone you know in need of representation as a result of an accident related injury, the best thing you can do for yourself is to get educated by reading our Frequently Asked Questions, exploring our Library, or ordering your free copy of 7 Common Mistakes That Can Wreck Your Oregon Accident Case.